A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

-where the subscript $c/s$ denotes communication or sensing. $m$ and $M$ are the index and the total number of valid MPCs at all rotation angles in the measurement, respectively. $p_m=|a_m|^2$ denotes the power of the $m^{th}$ MPC. $\theta$ and $\tau$ have the same meanings as in formula (\ref{eqn_2}).
+where $m$ and $M$ are the index and the total number of valid MPCs in the measurements, respectively. $\theta$ and $\tau$ have the same meanings as in formula (\ref{eqn_2}).
+Note that the azimuth AOD of MPCs would be estimated directly according to the rotation angle. $p_m=|a_m|^2$ denotes the power of the $m^{th}$ MPC.

-Then, unlike traditional clustering algorithms applied for a single channel, we merge the MPC parameter sets from the sensing channel, $\{path_{s}\}$, and communication channel, $\{path_{c}\}$, with additionally marking the source of each data.
-The joint effective parameter set of JCAS channel, $\{path_{\text{JCAS}}\}=\{path_{s}\}\cup\{path_{c}\}$, is acquired.
-Note that although the functions and devices in JCAS systems are integrated, communication and sensing channels are essentially two links with potentially different propagation power losses.
-When there is a significant variance in the path loss, it will be challenging to efficiently extract the shared clusters served for both two channels.
-Therefore, to balance and normalize the power impact between the communication and sensing MPCs in the subsequent KPowerMeans algorithm, this paper introduces a power compensation coefficient, $\gamma$, for communication MPCs.
+Subsequently, in contrast to traditional clustering algorithms employed for a single channel, we combine the MPC parameter sets from the sensing channel ($\{path_{s}\}$) and the communication channel ($\{path_{c}\}$), while also incorporating additional data labeling for the respective sources.
+This approach enables the joint effective parameter set of ISAC channel being extracted by $\{path_{\text{ISAC}}\}=\{path_{s}\}\cup\{path_{c}\}$.
+Note that although the functions and devices in ISAC systems are integrated, communication and sensing channels are essentially two links with potentially different propagation power losses.
+Therefore, this paper introduces a power compensation coefficient, denoted as $\gamma$, for communication MPCs in the subsequent KPowerMeans algorithm.
+This coefficient aims to balance and normalize the power impact, enabling the effective extraction of the shared clusters that serve both two channels.
 The calculation is represented as $p_m=p_m\cdot\gamma$, $p_m\in\{path_{c}\}$.

-Considering the complexity and practicality, we utilize the Multipath Component Distance (MCD) of the delay and angle dimension to weigh MPC similarity and apply the classic KPowerMeans algorithm for clustering \cite{czink2006framework,Li2020Clustering}.
+Considering the complexity and practicality of the algorithm, we utilize the Multipath Component Distance (MCD) of the delay and angle dimension to weigh MPC similarity and then apply the classic KPowerMeans algorithm for clustering \cite{czink2006framework,Li2020Clustering}.
 To improve the certainty and accuracy of clustering results, a step in \cite{huang2009cluster} is adopted to get initial centroid positions with distance checking.
-Moreover, a range for the expected number of clusters, $K=[K_{min}, K_{max}]$, should be specified first for automatic clustering.
+Moreover, for automatic clustering, a range for the anticipated cluster number, $K=[K_\text{min}, K_\text{max}]$, should be provided in advance.